Pleime/Chupong Campaign Destroying B3 Field Front Base

 -when B3 Field Front decided to postpone the attack against Pleime and dispatched only two battalions – the 7th and the 9th – into the battlefield, the American side only sent in a reinforcement of one battalion – the 2/7;

--when that was not sufficient to rescue the isolated company in danger, the American side quietly reinforced with another battalion – the 2/5th – by helilifted it to LZ Victor which was 5 kilometers in distance and had the troops quietly march by land to LZ X-Ray and closed in by noon of 11/15, leaving B3 Field Front the impression the unit balance ration was still 2/2 and not 3/2 and did not feel the need to pour in more troops into the battlefield.
+-when that was not sufficient to rescue the isolated company in danger, the American side quietly reinforced with another battalion – the 2/5th – by helilifted it to LZ Victor which was 5 kilometers in distance and had the troops silently march by land to LZ X-Ray and closed in by noon of 11/15, leaving B3 Field Front the impression the unit balance ration was still 2/2 and not 3/2 and did not feel the need to pour in more troops into the battlefield.

-The end result was the targets were still there, the 32nd and the 33rd Regiments remained immobile at the staging areas for the B-52s to enter in action in the afternoon, precisely at 1600H.
+The result was the targets were still there, the 32nd and the 33rd Regiments remained immobile at the staging areas for the B-52s to enter in action in the afternoon, precisely at 1600H.

-In the afternoon of 11/16, 1/7 Air Cavalry Battalion was helilifted out of LZ X-Ray so that the unit balance ration reverted back to 2/2 so that B3 Field Front would not be tempted to move units around.
+In the afternoon of 11/16, 1/7 Air Cavalry Battalion was helilifted out of LZ X-Ray so that the unit balance ration reverted to 2/2 so that B3 Field Front would not be tempted to move units around.

 On 11/17, 2/7 and 2/5 Air Cavalry Battalions were ordered to exit LZ X-Ray by land to allow B-52’s strike the landing zone itself.
 The enemy troops that still lingered at the LZ-Ray area suddenly why the Air Cavalry troops abandoned the landing zone when the B-52’s struck over their old positions.